Don't let the cold get you down. Dr Bob Smith offers some timely advice on how to keep healthy this winter.

 Winter can be a tough time of year and the cold weather, lack of sunlight and illness often combine to make people feel a bit gloomy or even depressed.
 It will help if you follow the tips above, and exercise regularly and eat healthily.

 Try to plan time out with family or friends during the winter months and enjoy winter activities together, even if it’s just playing cards in front of the fire.
 If you find you are not coping, talk to someone you trust about it.
 It’s important to reach out to others and seek help.

 *A version of this story appeared in Diabetes New Zealand’s magazine in Winter 2012. *This article first appeared in the Autumn 2018 issue of Diabetes Wellness magazine.
-Join today to receive your free copy of our flagship magazine
+Subscribe to Diabetes NZ today to receive your copy.

 Inspired by this story and have one of your own to share - read more here.